 If you have installed the MPI (Message Passing Interface) on your computer(s) you can compile GROMACS with this library to run simulations in parallel.
 All supercomputers are shipped with MPI libraries optimized for that particular platform, and if you are using a cluster of workstations there are several good free MPI implementations.
 You can find updated links to these on the gromacs homepage www.gromacs.org.
 Once you have an MPI library installed it's trivial to compile GROMACS with MPI support: Just set the option --enable-mpi to the configure script and recompile.
 (But don't forget to make distclean before running configure if you have previously compiled with a different configuration.)
-If you are using a supercomputer you might also want to turn of the default nicing of the mdrun process with the --disable-nice option.
+The default nicing of mdrun is automatically turned off when running in parallel.